HYBRID EVENT: You can participate in person at Orlando, Florida, USA or Virtually from your home or work.

 Join Us in Orlando!

-Be part of the ICICCN 2026 where compassion meets innovation, and where nurses shape the future of intensive & critical care worldwide.
+Be part of the ICNIC 2026 where compassion meets innovation, and where nurses shape the future of intensive & critical care worldwide.

 Website: https://nursingcongress.inovineconferences.com